 Why is PXM beneficial to my company?

-When a company manages their customers experience well at a product level, it removes their objections.
+When a company manages its customers' experience well at a product level, it removes their objections.
 That increases the likelihood of a sale.

-The happier you can make a potential buyer as they explore your products, the more likely they are to return and spread a nice word about your company.
+The happier you can make potential buyers as they explore your products, the more likely they are to return and spread nice words about your company.
 Which ultimately increases the bottom line.

 So how do you maximise your PXM?